-We suggest you start with the section that relates to your account (i.e. Defined Benefit Division member, Accumulation 1, etc.).
-There are two sections to this document:
+We suggest you start with the section that relates to your account, for example, Defined Benefit Division (DBD), Accumulation 1, etc. There are two sections to this document:

-- · I'm leaving my employer - I'm retiring
+- I'm leaving my employer - I'm retiring.

 Read the section that applies to your situation and learn more about the options available to you.